|There are no images to display in the slideshow.|

 At Pucklechurch, children are taught the impact of technology in our changing digital world, the skills in which to use systems and an understanding of doing this safely.

 At Pucklechurch, the computing curriculum covers a range of knowledge and skills which children will use within other curriculum subjects and in their daily lives, both at home and at school.
-Across the school, we use a progressive scheme of work recommended and written by South Gloucestershire's computing specialists.
+Across the school, we follow a progressive scheme of work called 'teach computing'.

 Our children learn through the use of a range of digital technology: computers, cameras, recording equipment, movement sensors and programmable robots.

-We are fortunate enough to have a range of resources in which support the teaching and learning of computing skills such as beebots, learnpads and a portable laptop suite.
+We are fortunate enough to have a range of resources in which support the teaching and learning of computing skills such as beebots, iPads and a portable laptop suite.

 “As a crew, we want to support children in our school from EYFS through to Year 6 as they have fun and learn on line.
 In a digital world, we want to keep children and their families safe.
 We will persevere and work together to achieve this.” written by Digi Crew